kvutien/Project-Machu-Picchu-2020/README.md

 * Append persons: the dApp reads a .CSV file of participants, create a JSON for each person and store it on OrbitDB
 * Read persons: the dApp goes trhough the database and displays the data of each person
 * Update a person: the dApp searches for a specific person and displays the pairs key-value for update and records the update
+### Roadmap
+* a management system to on-board, list and modify the persons in need, using OrbitDB and IPFS (this Final Project)
+* a management system of helper institutions, n-to-n connected to persons in need
+* modify the on-boarding by adding meta-transactions paid by helper institutions
+* progressive improvements (see White Paper)

+FileCoin can be added at any stage.

 ## Install and Run
 ...